RiccardoSale/Ames-Housing-ML-Analysis/README.md

 * Standard scaler option
 # Training and analysis on multiple algorithms
 * Best accuracy and stability achivied with CatBoost algorithm
-* ANN with adjusted LR can be a fast option to train the model and immediately immediately results on new data
+* ANN with adjusted LR can be a fast option to train the model and immediately obtain results on new data